maridonkers/fulcro-bulma/docs/intro.md

 # org.photonsphere/fulcro.ui.bulma

-A fulcro.ui.bootstrap3 inspired Clojure library for Bulma, to be used with Fulcro -- Mari Donkers (photonsphere.org).
+A fulcro.ui.bootstrap3 inspired Clojure library for Bulma, to be used with Fulcro.

-(Twitter: @maridonkers | Google+: +MariDonkers | GitHub: maridonkers)"

 ## Github